BodeSpezial/chango/README.md

 ### View
 `chango view` prints out the changelog that will be created if you run `chango generate`.
 It's basically a dry run.

+# TODO
+- remove need for extra enter when opening vim
+- Append entry to the right section if a changelog for the current branch already exists
+- Add proper documentation